shakna-israel/upscaler_analysis/Testing.md

 Our upscaling algorithm does not intend to generate a 1:1 copy of an image, but rather an image that is perceptually similar to the original.
 A loss of detail for an increase in quality is acceptable, however the question is, how much loss of detail occurs?
 Measuring this objectively is extremely difficult.
 This paper approximates a way to measure the loss.

+A copy of the generated JSON files for further analysis is hosted in git. [^githost]

 ---

 ## Overview of Testing